feathersjs/docs/guides/chat/service.md

 - `src/services/messages/messages.service.js` - The service setup file which registers the service in a [configure function](../basics/generator.md)
 - `src/services/messages/messages.hooks.js` - A file that returns an [object with all hooks](../basics/hooks.md) that should be registered on the service.
 - `src/models/messages.model.js` - The model for our messages.
-Since we are using NeDB this will just instantiate the filesystem database.
+Since we are using NeDB, this will simply instantiate the filesystem database.
-- `test/services/messages.test.js` - A Mocha test for the service which by default just makes sure that it exists.
+- `test/services/messages.test.js` - A Mocha test for the service.
+Initially, it only tests that the service exists.

 ## Testing the API